The True Identity of the Woman in Revelation 12! Pt 4

 (Ver 2.4) This is Part 4 in a very advanced Bible study series on the Book of Revelation concerning chapter 12 and the True Identity of the Woman.
 This woman was described by God with a crown of 12 stars, clothed in the Sun and standing with her feet on the moon.
 We have covered so very much important information on this subject already.
 There is absolutely no way that I can teach it again today.
 Therefore I would strongly recommend, if you have not read from the beginning that you stop and begin your study with “Part 1“.

 INTRODUCTION AND QUICK REVIEW

 There is really so much more to explore on this subject of the woman in Revelation 12.
 We have only touched on a few of the subjects and there are so many more questions to ask and answer.
 Why is the woman pregnant?
 Who is the child?
-Why does she appear in heaven in verse 1?
-I try to write and teach using progressive revelation and truth, that builds upon truth.
+Why does she appear in heaven first in verse 1 before any other description?
+I try to write and teach using progressive revelation, where truth builds upon truth.
 This means if you missed the beginning lessons you missed the foundation to all the other building blocks.
 I don’t claim to have all of the answers, but I’ll tell you what I do know and we will trust the Spirit of God to answer the questions that have not yet been answered.